Wednesday, 1 May 2013

 Whilst at the 2012 GBBF (Great British Beer Festival) I had the pleasure of sampling, on cask, a few BIG beers from across the pond.
 I'd just finished a third of the delicious 'Stone Brewing Sublimely Self Righteous', when friend and beer god, Rob 'Hopzine' Derbyshire lead me excitedly, on a meandering pickled path towards the Thwaites bar.
 "Oh dear", I thought, "Rob has taken me away from Stones to lead me to Thwaites.
 He really must have had too many samples."
 I needn't have worried, for he'd sniffed a real winner out, like a Bloodhound on a promise.

-We met with Ian Bearpark (Thwaites Director Of Brewing) who promptly bought us a round of 'Thwaites 12 Guns'.
-Easily the majority view of the several reviewers among us, was that this was simply the best beer of the festival.
+We met with Ian Bearpark (Thwaites Director Of Brewing) who promptly bought us a round of 'Thwaites 13 Guns'.
+The majority view of the several reviewers, attracted to the news of this beer like bees around sugar, was that this was simply the best beer of the festival.
 Whilst chatting with Ian, I mentioned that this absolutely MUST be bottled and shared with everyone.
-The seed must have found a fertile mind, for after a few attempts to perfect the conditioning etc, Thwaites had a finally bottled a beer to match ANYTHING in the world.
+The seed must have found a fertile mind, for after a few attempts to perfect the conditioning etc, Thwaites had finally bottled a beer to match ANYTHING in the world.

 To use an American vernacular, IT'S AWESOME!!